 Fight hunger in your community and earn the Feed Your Neighbor patch by completing activities that weave in the three keys of the Girl Scout Leadership Experience: Discover, Connect, and Take Action.
-It all culminates with a one-day food drive and day of service!
+It all culminates with a month long food drive.